SAFE-Stack/SAFE-template/README.md

   * Runs `dotnet run --project src/Server/Server.fsproj` in root directory (note: Suave is launched on port **8085**)
   * Opens browser with url to Webpack development server (5 second delay after running client)

+* In case that dotnet -i fails with an 'Reference not set' error on Linux, try
+  * Uninstall a previous version: `dotnet new -u SAFE.template`
+  * Install the new template with its path: `dotnet new -i ./nupkg/SAFE.Template.<<version>>.nupkg

 ## Contributing

 Refer to [Contribution guideline](CONTRIBUTING.md)